 This class is designed to introduce students to the role spirituality and religion play in creating and maintaining culture through such popular venues as motion pictures, television, music, theater, and literature.
 In particular, the impact religious values have on popular cultural expressions will be examined.
+This course can meet the Search for Meaning II or Humanities LAF requirement but not both.

-Prerequisite(s): 1 of HON100(Christian Vocation & Search for Meaning I), REL100(Christian Vocation and the Search for Meaning I), REL300(Religion, Vocation, and the Search for Meaning I+II)
+Prerequisite(s): 1 of HON100(Religion, Vocation, and the Search for Meaning I), REL100(Religion, Vocation, and the Search for Meaning I), REL300(Religion, Vocation, and the Search for Meaning I), RLN100(Religion, Vocation, and the Search for Meaning I)